sourcecred/docs/community/CONTRIBUTING.md

 # Contributing to SourceCred

-Contributing to SourceCred means any of the following:
+Contributing to SourceCred on GitHub means any of the following:

  - opening an issue to ask a question, or request a feature
  - open a pull request (PR) to request for review